LehruAngela/React-Workshop-Demo-App/README.md

 Demo app for workshop that covers the following topics:
 - Components
 - State
+- Rendering Lists
+- Handling events
 - Props/Passing Data to components
-- Handling events
-- Conditional rendering
-- Lifecycle hooks
-- React-Router